Mechanical Claw Classroom Pack

 In this classroom pack, students will build jointed claws inspired by the biomechanics of a human hand.
 They'll learn about articulation and tension as they modify the number of joints and fingers in their claws, using limited materials.
 Students will also work together to solve engineering challenges, from picking up a slippery marble to playing a clawsome board game.
-The project is broken up into four suggested class periods and serves 20-40 students.
+The project is broken up into multiple suggested class periods and serves 20-40 students.

 This classroom pack can be reused with multiple classes for endless learning and fun.
 At the end of the project, just disassemble the mechanical claws and store the materials in their boxes.
 Keep the instruction cards and teacher guide handy as well to lead your next class of young makers.